wdawson/okta.github.io/_source/_posts/2019-03-05-spring-boot-migration.md

 ---
 layout: blog_post
-title: "Migrate Spring Boot, Spring Security and OpenID Connect / OAuth to the Latest and Greatest"
+title: "Migrate Your Spring Boot App to the Latest and Greatest Spring Security and OAuth 2.0"
 author: dogeared
 description: "Migrate Spring Boot with OAuth 2.0 support from version 1.5.x to 2.1.x"
 tags: [oauth, oauth2, oidc, openid connect, spring, spring boot, spring security, learning, programming, programming languages, education]
 tweets:
-- ""
-- ""
-- ""
+- "Checkout how easy OAuth 2.0 and OpenID Connect are with the latest version of Spring Boot and Spring Security!"
 image: blog/featured/okta-java-tile-books-mouse.jpg
 ---
-Migrate Spring Boot, Spring Security and OpenID Connect / OAuth to the Latest and Greatest
+Migrate Your Spring Boot App to the Latest and Greatest Spring Security and OAuth 2.0

 Spring Boot 1.5.x made it easier than ever before to integrate Spring Security with OAuth 2.0 into your application.
 Spring Boot 2.1.x dials it up to 11 by making OpenID Connect a first class citizen in the stack.

-In this post, we'll start with Spring Boot 1.5.19 with Spring Security 4.2.x.
-We'll integrate it with Okta's OAuth service.

-From there, we'll move onto Spring Boot 2.1.3 with Spring Security 5.1.
+In this post, you start with Spring Boot 1.5.19 and Spring Security 4.2.x.
+You integrate it with Okta's OAuth service.
+From there, you move onto Spring Boot 2.1.3 and Spring Security 5.1.
 You'll see how integrating with Okta is even easier.

-Finally, we'll use Okta's Spring Boot Starter with Spring Boot 2.1.3 to reduce code and configuration even further.
+Finally, you use Okta's Spring Boot Starter with Spring Boot 2.1.3 to reduce code and configuration even further.

-The code for this post can be found on [GitHub OktaDeveloper](https://github.com/oktadeveloper/okta-spring-boot-oauth2-migration-example) repo.

-## 3-Minute Overview of OpenID Connect and OAuth
+## Three Minute Overview of OpenID Connect and OAuth 2.0

 In the beginning there were siloed web sites that didn't talk to each other, and it was sad.

 Sites like Yelp started wanting access to the contact information you had in your Google Contacts.
 So, Yelp naturally collected your Google username and password so that it could access your contacts.
 You gave Yelp your permission, so this was all good, Yes?
 No!
 With your username and password, Yelp could access your email, your docs - everything you had in Google - not just your contacts.
-And, worse, Yelp had to store your password in a way that it could use it in plaintext.
-And, worse, there was no standard way to revoke your consent to Yelp to access your Google account, short of changing your password.
-I don't know if Yelp was ever actually breached, but there were plenty of other disaster stories during this dark time.
+And, worse, Yelp had to store your password in a way that it could use it in plaintext and there was no standard way to revoke your consent to Yelp to access your Google account.

 We needed an authorization framework that would allow you to grant access to certain information without you giving up your password.
 Cue OAuth.

 Three revisions later, we're at OAuth 2.0 (there was 1.0 and 1.0a before it) and all's right with the world.
 Now, an application like Yelp (a `Client Application`) can request an `Access Token` from a service like Google (an `Authorization Server`).
 You (the `Resource Owner`) log into Google with your credentials and give your `Consent` to Yelp to access your contacts (and only your contacts). `Access Token` in hand, Yelp makes a request of the Google Contacts API (the `Resource Server`) and gets your contacts.
 Yelp never sees your password and never has access to anything more than you've consented to.
 And, you can withdraw your consent at any time.

 In this new world of consent and authorization, only one thing was missing: identity.
 Cue OpenID Connect.
 OIDC is a thin layer on top of OAuth 2.0 that introduces a new type of token: the Identity Token.
 Encoded within these cryptographically signed tokens in [JWT](https://developer.okta.com/docs/api/resources/oidc#access-token) format, is information about the authenticated user.
 This opened the door to a new level of interoperability and Single SignOn.

 OAuth (and by extension OIDC) use a number of defined `Flows` to manage the interactions between the `Client App`, the `Authorization Server` and the `Resource Server`.
-In this post, we focus on the `Authorization Code Flow`.
+In this post, you'll focus on the `Authorization Code Flow`.
 This flow is meant to be kicked off from your browser and goes like this:

 1. Yelp wants access to your contacts.
 It presents a button to link your Google Contacts.
 2. When you click the button, you're redirected to Google where you login with your username and password (if you're not already logged in).